What Private Label Gummies Really Cost

 Freight and warehousing: gummies can be volume-expensive

-For a more accurate model, track:
+For a realistic model, track:

 • Cost per serving (your classic COGS metric)